 Picture the world if your kind continued to dominate for another 50, 100 or 200 years?
 What would be left?

 Nothing makes you special and no amount of money will ever fill an empty life lived only for personal gain.

 Rethink inheritance, intelligence, privilege, love, happiness, race, religion, identity, morality, good and evil.
 You’re not chosen.
 If God does exist, he does not care about you.
 You are just a mere blob of cells situated to receive the best advantages – a spoiled brat by nature.
 But it is not too late to change things; join the rest of humanity and the planet, not just for their benefit, but for your own as well.
-If you don’t we’ll take what you stole from the planet, we’ll make sure your last day of contemplation comes sooner than you’d like, and you will pay for your destruction.
+If you don’t the 99% will eventually take back what you stole from the planet and make sure your last day of contemplation comes sooner than you’d like.

 1. Shaila Dewan and Robert Gebeloff: “The One percent paint a more a more nuanced portrait of the rich.”
 NY Times, 01-15-2012. (http://www.nytimes.com/2012/01/15/business/the-1-percent-paint-a-more-nuanced-portrait-of-the-rich.html?pagewanted=all&_r=0)

 2 Annalyn Censky: “Half of richest 1% live in the United States” CNN Money, 01 04 2012. (http://money.cnn.com/2012/01/04/news/economy/world_richest/index.htm)